 What do executives have in common regarding employee onboarding?

 "I've been fortunate to have worked with numerous executives across a number of industries, and one thing that they have in common in terms of employee onboarding is to do it more quickly and make it more personal.
 There's always pressure on new employees to get in the saddle and feel comfortable quickly, and there's a lot of pressure on the manager to make that happen.
-The manager has a lot of responsibility, we all know that, so if there is a way to improve the employee onboarding to provide them a better experience in a way that connects with them, it helps them to do a good job.
+The manager has a lot of responsibility, we all know that, so if there is a way to improve the employee onboarding best practices to provide them a better experience in a way that connects with them, it helps them to do a good job.
 That's what I think will stand out across all the groups in which we work."

 How can brands ramp up their organization during a time of change?